lleeerrriiiccc/chrome_password_stealer/README.md

 # chrome_password_stealer
-This python script steals all the chrome password stored in a device ans uploads them into a discord server
+This python script steals all the chrome password stored in a device and uploads them into a discord server
 ## instalation
 Download or clone the repository and eecute this command to install all dependencies, if you want to compile to a exe file you will need to install pyinstaller too.
 ```bash